Capta1nRaj/email-armor/README.md

 * ❌ Change/Update User Info.
 * ❌ Delete Account But Make Sure User Don't Get Referral Points Again Once He Sign Up With Any Referral Code.

-## # Getting Started
+## # Getting Started:

-### Installation:-
+### Installation:

-1. Begin by installing the packages:-
+1. Begin by installing the packages:

-In back-end/front-end, depends on your use, install **mail-paasify**:-
+In back-end/front-end, depends on your use, install **email-armor**:

 ```js
 npm i email-armor
 ```

-Whereas, in front-end, for fetching cookies, install **cookies-next**:- **Note:-** You can use your own method for fetching cookies.
-For eg.:- You can also set/fetch cookies via server-side in Next.js, [READ HERE](https://nextjs.org/docs/app/api-reference/functions/cookies).
+Whereas, in front-end, for fetching cookies, install **cookies-next**:
+**Note:-** You can use your own method for fetching cookies.
+Eg.: You can also set/fetch cookies via server-side in Next.js, [READ HERE](https://nextjs.org/docs/app/api-reference/functions/cookies).

 ```js
 npm i cookies-next